Scottish Prison Service

 The Chief Executive of the Scottish Prison Service, currently Teresa Medhurst, is responsible for its administration and reports to the Cabinet Secretary for Justice, who is responsible for the Scottish Prison Service within the Scottish Government.

-There are fifteen prison establishments in the country, two of which are privately managed.
-The SPS employs over 4,000 staff, with its headquarters in Calton House, located in South Gyle, Edinburgh.
+There are fifteen prison establishments in the country, one of which is privately managed.
+The SPS employs over 4,000 staff, with its headquarters in One Lochside, located in South Gyle, Edinburgh.

 Key personnel

-The current Chief Executive is Teresa Medhurst and supporting her is the SPS Board consisting of: